container-storage-interface/spec/spec.md

   // choose to accept binary (non-string) data by using a binary-to-text
   // encoding scheme, like base64.
 An SP SHALL advertise the
   // requirements for credentials in documentation.
 COs SHALL permit
-  // users to pass through the required credentials.
+  // passing through the required credentials.
 This information is
   // sensitive and MUST be treated as such (not logged, etc.) by the CO.
   // This field is OPTIONAL.
-  map<string, string> user_credentials = 7;
+  map<string, string> node_publish_credentials = 7;

   // Attributes of the volume to publish.
 This field is OPTIONAL and
   // MUST match the attributes of the VolumeInfo identified by